-Strands highlight the major purposes for which Literature in English is learned in Hong Kong and are used to organise learning content and activities for developing learners' knowledge (general and linguistic), skills (language, communication and learning how to learn), values and attitudes as a holistic process
+Strands highlight the major purposes for which Literature in English is learned in Hong Kong and are used to organise learning content and activities for developing students' knowledge (general and linguistic), skills (language, communication and learning how to learn), values and attitudes as a holistic process

-Literature in English, as an elective subject, accounts for about 250 hours1 in the senior secondary curriculum.
-Lesson time should be allocated according to learners' needs with due consideration of their strengths and weaknesses.
-Equal emphasis should be placed on the various genres of prose, poetry, drama and film that learners are required to study in the subject, and sufficient time should be allocated for initiating desired responses from learners and providing advice and support on portfolio work and other related learning activities.
+Overall Aims and Learning Targets of Literature in English and the Seven Learning Goals of Secondary Education Literature in English, as an elective subject, accounts for about 10% of the total lesson time in the senior secondary curriculum.
+Lesson time should be allocated according to students' needs with due consideration of their strengths and weaknesses.
+Equal emphasis should be placed on the various genres of prose, poetry, drama and film that students are required to study in the subject, and sufficient time should be allocated for initiating desired responses from students and providing advice and support on portfolio work and other related learning activities.